aws-samples/aws-secure-environment-accelerator/docs/operations/operations-import-ALZAccount.md

   - We've found NO issues that would hinder the adoption of this account ****

-## 3. Remove the account from the landing Zone (ALZ) organizations and make standalone
+## 3. Landing Zone - Remove the account from the landing Zone (ALZ) organizations and make standalone

 Removing the account from the ALZ organizations to standalone is required so that the ASEA can invite this account into its organization.